NightWalkAX/frappe-themes-submodule/README.md

 ## 📋 Requirements

 - ✅ Frappe Framework v13+
-- ✅ Valid Frappe application as target
+- ✅ **frappe_ux_upgrade app** installed and configured
 - ✅ Write permissions in the `apps/` directory
 - ✅ Bash shell (Linux/macOS/WSL)

-⚠️ **Multi-Tenancy Warning**: In multi-tenant setups, ensure the target app is installed on all sites that will use the enhanced theme switcher, or users may encounter JavaScript errors when pressing Ctrl+Shift+G.
+⚠️ **Multi-Tenancy Warning**: In multi-tenant setups, ensure the `frappe_ux_upgrade` app is installed on all sites that will use the enhanced theme switcher, or users may encounter JavaScript errors when pressing Ctrl+Shift+G.

 ## 🎨 Included Themes